Happy Asian pregnant woman in red talking to doctor.

-5 PhilHealth Benefits You May Not Know for You and Your Newborn
+Updated!
+5 PhilHealth Benefits for You and Baby

 ParenTeam Philippines

 Many parents will tell you that going through pregnancy and childbirth turns you into a budgeting expert, whether you plan to be or not.
 You'll quickly learn just how much those expenses add up, from prenatal visits and doctor's fees to the cost of the delivery itself.
-Thankfully, expectant parents can get some financial help through PhilHealth benefits.
+Thankfully, you can now get more financial help through the expanded 2026 PhilHealth benefits.

 PhilHealth Maternity Packages